-Luther Vandross’ Belief In The Healing “Power Of Love”
+Luther Vandross: Believe In The “Power Of Love”

 What can be said about the velvety voice of singer, songwriter Luther Vandross?
-Songs like “Never Too Much”, “Glow of Love”, “A House Is Not A Home” and “Dance With My Father” are considered by many as timeless tunes that still live on to this day.
+Songs like “Never Too Much”, “Glow of Love”, “A House Is Not A Home”, “If This World Were Mine” and “Dance With My Father” are considered by many as timeless tunes that still live on to this day.
 Played at weddings, family gatherings or just cleaning up at home, Luther’s songs are consider the ultimate love songs.

-Many don’t know but Luther got his big break from rock legend, David Bowie.
+Many don’t know but Luther got his big break from the late rock legend, David Bowie.
 Once again, it was his love of music that impressed Bowie.

 “It was ’74.
 My friend Carlos, whom I had grown up with, got a job playing guitar for David Bowie,” explains Vandross.
 “Carlos invited me to the studio.
 He and his wife, Robin, had gotten married a couple of years before and he is also a singer.
 As a matter of fact, Robin is one of the girls with whom I used to sing in the hallway in high school with.”

 “I stated making little vocal arrangements and showing them to Robin.
 I didn’t know that Bowie had overheard all this.
 He was sitting right behind me at the board, and he said, ‘That’s a great idea.
 Put that down.’
 So I put it down and next thing you know one thing led to another, and I was doing the vocal arrangements for the whole album.
 I wrote one of the songs on the album.
 Bowie overheard it and said, ‘I want to record that.
 Do you mind?'”